mypreview/GEO-Top-Bar/docs/getting-the-plugin-downloaded-from-envato.md

-# Plugin Installation via WordPress
+# Getting the plugin downloaded from Envato

 To download the installable plugin file, first, log into your [Envato](https://codecanyon.net) account.